csdiehl/ai-chat-window/README.md

 I separated the application logic from the UI.
 The `ChatWindow` component contains the main app logic and passes props to child components.
 This enables better de-bugging and separation of concerns.

+The data structure for chat messages is a stack, with the most recent messages added to the top.
+Each message has a timestamp, the identity of the sender, and the text.

 For this project, everything is rendered on the client side.
 The Fixie agent is called via a function in `api.ts`.
 This allows for a fast and responsive experience, but has security concerns.
 In a production app, I would use a framework like `Next.js` running in a Node environment to make this fetch call in a server side component.
 This would protect the API key from being visible on the client.

 ## Other Notes